SimCList – A C library for Lists

 You can embed simclist into your source code (because of the BSD license) or use it as a dynamic link library.

 For the former: just download simclist and include the simclist.c and simclist.h files into your package.
+Remind to compile with -std=c99 to enable C99 syntax parsing.

 For the latter: there is a buildfile in the package that makes it automatically.

-1. download the latest SimCList package (Changes)
+1. download the latest SimCList package (version 1.5, see Changes)

 2. decompress it and get into its top dir